yasir2000/openwrt-oldwiki-md/Faq.rst

 nvram commit (to save the changes)
 }}}

-'''TIP:''' Use quotes when you have a list of MAC addresses or interface names separated by space.
+'''TIP:''' Use quotes when you have a list of parameters separated by space.
 For example:

 {{{
-nvram set variable="aa:bb:cc:dd:ee:ff aa:bb:cc:dd:ee:ff"
+nvram set variable="aa:bb:cc:dd:ee:ee aa:bb:cc:dd:ee:ff"
+nvram set vlan25ports="25 26 27 28 29 30"
 }}}

 See ["OpenWrtNVRAM"].